junxit/us-congress-bills-119/bill.md

 This Act may be cited as the “Haiti Economic Lift Program Extension Act”.

 ## § 2.
-Extension of special rules for Haiti under the Caribbean Basin Economic Recovery Act
+Extension of special rules for Haiti under Caribbean Basin Economic Recovery Act

 Section 213A of the Caribbean Basin Economic Recovery Act (19 U.S.C.
 2703a) is amended—